ShanGor/lan-share/requirements/lan-transfer-requirements.md

 - `HEARTBEAT/ACK`: optional; used for reliability/keepalive (see Reliability).

 ## Reliability and Ordering (UDP)
-- Implement stop-and-wait acknowledgements:
+- Implement sliding-window acknowledgements:
-  - Each chunk must be ACKed (taskId + fileId + chunkSeq) before the sender transmits the next chunk; retransmit after a timeout (configurable) with capped retries.
+  - Up to 16 chunks per file may be in flight at once (default).
+Each chunk must receive an ACK (taskId + fileId + chunkSeq) before it leaves the window; when the oldest chunk is ACKed, the next chunk is transmitted.
-  - Receiver tracks missing chunk sequences via bitmap and requests retransmission if a `FILE_SEND_DONE` arrives before all chunks are ACKed.
+  - Retransmit unacked chunks after a timeout (configurable) with capped retries.
+Receiver tracks missing sequences via bitmap and requests retransmission if a `FILE_SEND_DONE` arrives before all chunks are ACKed.
 - Retransmission timeouts and max retries should be configurable (defaults reasonable for LAN).
 - Ensure in-order reassembly per file; drop duplicates.
 - Handle out-of-order delivery.
 - If retries exhausted for a file, mark the task as `Failed` and notify user.

 ## UI Requirements (Swing)
 - Sender main view: source folder picker, receiver host/port fields, Send button, task list with progress bars, status, and cancel control; detail pane showing current file, speed, ETA.
+Display live transfer speed per task (KB/s) based on recent data.
 - Receiver main view: listen port field, destination folder picker, Start/Stop Listening buttons, incoming offer dialog (accept/reject), task list with status/progress, detail pane with current file and errors.
 - Notifications: surface rejections, failures, checksum mismatches, and completed tasks.
 - Input validation: host/port required; show clear errors.
+- UI should adopt the platform’s look & feel (e.g., use `UIManager.setLookAndFeel(UIManager.getSystemLookAndFeelClassName())`) so controls match the host OS styling.

 ## Non-Functional Requirements
 - Performance: Aim for efficient LAN throughput with minimal overhead; allow tuning of chunk window size and timeouts.